exercism/csharp/exercises/concept/dates/.docs/instructions.md

-In this exercise you'll be working on an appointment scheduler for a beauty salon in New York.
+In this exercise you'll be working on an appointment scheduler for a beauty salon in New York that opened on September 15th in 2012.

 You have four tasks, which will all involve appointment dates.
 The dates and times will use one of the following four formats: